HHS/TANF-app/docs/Technical-Documentation/tech-memos/parsing-refactor/parsing-refactor.md

 ```

 Looking at the TANF/SSP/Tribal implementation you'll notice that the remaining functions from `parse.py` that were not included in `BaseParser` now live in the concrete class.
 You should also note that the functions that moved into the concrete TANF/SSP/Tribal class would be implemented in almost the exact same way as they currently are in `parse.py`.
+Note, the implementer may choose further separate out the concrete class into a `TanfParser`, `SspParser`, and `TribalParser` if that becomes more readable or specific logic can be moved to the separate classes.

 The parsing logic for FRA files will be predicated on the implementation of FRA specific `RowSchema`s and `Field`s.
 As long as `RowSchema` and `Field` classes keep the same interface, the `parse_and_validate` method will be very similar to `TanfSspTribalParser::parse_and_validate`.